-There is also envisaged the Contact Point, as well as a separate part of the new CMMS PAS internet site, devoted to the mobility issues with potential students and researchers exchange possibilities (details to be arranged with scientific staff and web developer of the site), so that the relevant pieces of information will be cumulated in one place and accessible to whom it may concern.
+There should be a separate part of the new CMMS PAS internet site (and Contact Point) devoted to the mobility issues with potential students and researchers exchange possibilities (details to be discussed with scientific staff and web developer of the site), so that the relevant pieces of information will be cumulated in one place and accessible to whom it may concern.
 Finally, it is planned to issue a supplementing guidance for evaluating committees on how to assess, value and compare certain types of mobility.